natersland/natersland/README.md

 ### About Me:

-- I'm Fantasy Software Engineer Web & Mobile who craft project by magic.
+- 🪄I'm Fantasy Software Engineer Web & Mobile who craft project by magic.
 - 🪐Discover and try new thing is my DNA.
 - ⚔️I'm souls player.
 - 🌝My name is spelled like Japanese people but I'm Thai (hmm don't believe me?)